makersacademy/takeaway-challenge/README.md

 So that I can order the meal I want
 I would like to be able to select some number of several available dishes
 ```
-In this user story the nouns are dishes and the verbs are select.
-To accomplish the user story I', going to create a method called list that when called should enable the user to list the dishes they want to order.
+In this user story the nouns are 'dishes' and the verbs are 'select'.
+To accomplish the user story I'm, going to create a method called 'select' that, when called, should enable the user to list the dishes they want to order.

 User story three:
 ```